DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength

-Recupera o tamanho alocado de um `CSimpleStringT` objeto.
+Recupera o comprimento alocado de um `CSimpleStringT` objeto.

 ### <a name="syntax"></a>Sintaxe